How to get wine, beer and alcohol delivered to your door

 It's the weekend, and you may find yourself running low on wine, beer and spirits.
 Maybe it's because of all those virtual happy hours over Zoom.
-Or maybe you want to give yourself a break from the stress of the coronavirus outbreak with a Netflix Party and an adult beverage.
-But now you just can't summon up the energy to go to the store while wearing a homemade face mask.
+Or perhaps you wanted to give yourself a break from the stress of the coronavirus outbreak with a Netflix Party and an adult beverage.
+But now you just can't summon up the energy to go to the store while donning a homemade face mask.
 Alcohol delivery is looking pretty good.

-Apparently, you're not alone in this decision.
-According to research from Nielsen, online alcohol sales skyrocketed by 243% over one week in the middle of March in the US.
+You're not alone in this decision.
 As lockdowns, quarantines and shelter-in-place orders limit shopping excursions, keep more people inside, and all but shutter local bars and restaurants, many people are turning to other means for keeping their favorite booze in stock.
+Online alcohol sales skyrocketed by 243% over one week in the middle of March in the US, according to research from Nielsen.

 A number of national delivery services, wine club services and larger regional stores are still delivering alcohol during the pandemic.
 Some restaurants offering delivery and takeout also offer alcoholic drinks -- though some states require you to buy food, too.
 (It's considered safe to order food or alcohol from restaurants and stores, according to the Centers for Disease Control and Prevention, though you should follow certain precautions to keep yourself and your delivery driver healthy.)